Aqua-Vision/MgKex/README.md

 Files\VxKex by default) which details these steps, but for the most part, all configuration is self-explanatory.

 If you are a developer, source code is provided as a 7z file on the releases page.
+Compilation instructions are at the bottom of this file.

 FAQ
 ===